 How much thyme do you have?

 You can probably never have too much thyme.
 Part of the plan for my herb garden was to have a section of low growing and fragrant herbs like thyme under the clothes hoist.
-With our second Spring finishing after sowing thyme the first Winter, it’s almost what I envisaged and filling in nicely.
+With our second Spring finishing after sowing it the first Winter, it’s almost what I envisaged and filling in nicely.

-There are a few aromas and growth forms of thyme to choose from.
+There are a few aromas and growth forms to choose from.
 The standard culinary herb is indispensable in the kitchen garden with its classic flavour.
 A somewhat upright plant, with straggly grey leaved stems, it makes a distinctive foliage contrast in the herb garden, looking good against the dark greens of parsley and rosemary.

 The other varieties all have their functions too.
 Wild thyme has a coarser flavour but a great aroma and comes into its own as a ground cover.
 I sowed the seeds direct into the patch in Winter, then let the seedlings do their own thing.
 Each seedling has different leaf colours and forms, although they all are low to the ground, so they make a thick but varied cover.
 They shine in early Summer with little clusters of pink or white flowers.

 Wild thyme is a good one for growing as a bed under a clothes line.
 It’s much more interesting than grass, doesn’t need mowing, and has the bonus of aroma.
 Also, like drying clothes, it prefers full sun and hot dry conditions.
 I don’t walk on mine, although it can stand the odd footstep.
 I have a couple of pavers so that I can step in under the line when I need.